 This week's Friday Verses are written by Esther Jansma.
-We selected Invasie (Invasion).
+We translated Invasie (Invasion).
 This poem was first published in Dutch in Het Liegend Konijn, a magazine for contemporary Dutch-language poetry.

 Esther Jansma (b.
 1958, Amsterdam) has published ten volumes of poetry since 1988, including two collected works.
 The latter, a selection of her own work, was published by Prometheus in 2015 under the title Forever somewhere.
 Together with Wiljan van den Akker she translated poems by the American poet Mark Strand and wrote the novel De Messias (Prometheus 2015) under the pseudonym Julian Winter.
 Her work has been awarded the VSB Poetry Prize, the Adriaan Roland Holst Penning and the Jan Campert Prize, among others.
 She is currently preparing a new collection of poems.

 Suddenly they were there, lots of them orderly

 packed together on ships, in carts, in cohorts

 running, sprinting, thundering this way